ajayundale/assignment-01-BITSoM_BA_25111455/part2-nosql/rdbms_vs_nosql.md

 ## Database Recommendation
-Deciding between MySQL and MongoDB for a healthcare startup isn't just a tech choice—it’s a balance between **safety** and **speed**.
+Deciding between MySQL and MongoDB for a healthcare is aboout achieving delicate balance between **safety** and **speed**.
 Since we're dealing with patient lives, the "right" answer usually involves using both for different tasks.

 ---

 ## 1. The Foundation: Why MySQL for Patient Records
 When you're handling prescriptions, medical histories, and billing, there is zero room for error.
 This is where **MySQL** shines.

 * **Accuracy is Non-Negotiable:** MySQL follows strict "ACID" rules.
-In plain English, this means a transaction either happens perfectly or not at all.
+This means a transaction either happens perfectly or not at all.
 You'll never end up with a "half-written" prescription or a billing error due to a system glitch.
 * **Structured Data:** Since patient records usually follow a set format, MySQL’s rigid structure keeps everything organized and predictable.
 * **The Bottom Line:** For core data where an inconsistency could be life-threatening, MySQL is the "gold standard" for reliability.